Free New York Criminal & Arrest Records Search: Counties & Boroughs

 Interested parties can also run a personal background check on someone to try to find probation or parole details; criminal records could also be checked via county courthouses or searchers may call New York Probation Offices or Parole Offices.16,17

-How To Seal a Criminal Record in New York and Expunge Marijuana Related Crimes
+How To Seal a Criminal Record in New York & Expunge Marijuana-Related Crimes

 Sealed records can only be viewed by authorized agencies and local, state, and federal law enforcement.